kel89/Alexa-Skills/README.md

 This skill should be fully defined in the included JSON file incase something happens to the console

 Note: I was following [this site](https://www.hackster.io/nishit-patel/controlling-raspberry-pi-using-alexa-33715b#:~:text=Head%20over%20to%20'test'%20section,you%20skill%20on%20your%20device.) and the corresponding [repo](https://github.com/nishitpatel28/Controlling-Raspberry-Pi-using-Alexa)

+Also note: [this thread](https://github.com/bwssytems/ha-bridge/issues/619) has some hot tips for Denon commands (all in URL).